 [26:10] I’ve found that with a lot of help formulating their project at the beginning that that can stave off some of that.
 And the other mistake or problem students can run into is they’re like “Oh Yeah, media.
 I’m gonna do something about media” and they get out of the realm of academic thinking and into purely pop culture.

 Derek: [26:37] OK.

 Sophie: [26:38] And so they’ll end up had a few projects that are just talking about something in pop culture and there’s not analysis.

 Derek: [26:48] They haven’t grounded it in any literature or research?

 Sophie: [26:52] Right.
-They make this leap from the academic topics that drive our class conversations to “This is about pop culture.”
+They make this leap from, you know, the academic topics that drive our class conversations to “This is about pop culture.”

 Derek: [27:00] Right.